-IN A SENTENCE: Every time he passes the yoga center, Sam grows edgy and bellicose; his broken hand prevents him from pleasuring himself once he gets home.
+IN A SENTENCE: Every time he passes the yoga center, Sam grows edgy and bellicose since his hand is broken.

 1. haughtily disdainful or, contemptuous, as a person or facial expression

-IN A SENTENCE: Hannah walks around all supercilious just because she's never accidentally gone to work with a cum stain on her pants.
+IN A SENTENCE: Hannah walks around all supercilious just because she's never accidentally gone to work with gum in her hair.

 12/13/14: tocophobia (n/a), n.